MHT: THE NEW TERM FOR HRT

 It usually takes several weeks before you feel the initial benefits of MHT.
 The full effect may take up to three months.
 It may also take your body time to adjust to MHT.

 When you first take MHT, you may experience side effects such as breast tenderness and swelling, irregular bleeding, fluid retention, bloating and nausea.
-These symptoms often subside with time, though occasionally they can be a sign of a serious underlying medical condition.
-Therefore, if these side effects persist, see your doctor to arrange additional tests, and to consider a different type of MHT or a dosage adjustment.
+These symptoms often subside with time, but if these side effects persist, see your doctor earlier to arrange additional tests and to consider a different type of MHT or a dosage adjustment.

 STOPPING MHT

 When ceasing MHT, it is important to be aware that symptoms may return.
 In this case, depending on other risk factors, some women will choose to restart their treatment.
-This decision requires a careful and personalised discussion with your doctor that takes into account your individual circumstances.
+This decision requires a careful and personalised discussion with your doctor that considers your individual circumstances.

 SUMMARY